Banno/graphite-setup/README.md

 ## Requirements

-docker and fig must be installed
+docker and docker-compose must be installed

 ## Working with images